 BS-MS Accelerated Program in Engineering

 Parks Engineering Juniors may apply for the BS-MS Accelerated program during their second (spring) semester.
 Students must have a minimum of 75 credits earned with a 3.25/4.00 CGPA when applying for the accelerated program.
 If accepted, students will start graduate level coursework their senior year while completing the BS requirements, and once they graduate with their BS, they will have one more year to complete their MS. Students are expected to finish both degrees in 5 years.
 Students may apply up to 15 credits of graduate coursework (5000 level and above) toward both their bachelor's and master's degree.
 Taking more than 15 credits of graduate coursework will count towards their master's degree.
 For more information on admission and program requirements, read the Accelerated BS-MS Engineering Info Sheet.

-The application period for the Accelerated BS-MS Program in Engineering is closed for the 2019-2020 academic year and will open up early 2020 for the 2020-2021 academic year.
-Applicants will work within their program on this application, first seeking approval from the tentative MS advisor and then the program coordinator or director of the School of Engineering before submitting to the Office of Graduate Education & Research for final approval (room 1002 of McDonnell Douglas Hall).
-If you have any questions, please contact Nicole Mispagel at firstname.lastname@example.org or stop by our office.
+The application period for the Accelerated BS-MS Program in Engineering is now open for the 2020-2021 academic year.
+Download the BS-MS Program in Engineering application here.
+Applicants will work within their program on this application, first seeking approval from the tentative MS advisor before submitting the application to the Director of the School of Engineering by March 25, 2020 before they are submitted our office for final approval (room 1002 of McDonnell Douglas Hall) by April 1, 2020.
+If you have any questions, please contact Nicole Mispagel at email@example.com or stop by our office.

 "The BS-MS program was a really great opportunity for me since I was already planning on pursuing a master's degree to be more competitive in the current job market.
 I was previously concerned about the time and cost commitment from a traditional master's program, but this path helped me achieve what I needed in half the time and cost." –Tracy Lu, 2017 BS-MS graduate in Biomedical Engineering

 Transfer of Credits